process-engine/consumer_api_meta/samples/01_internal_process_engine/README.md

   - The `ConsumerApiClientService` will be given an accessor for accessing the ProcessEngine included in this sample application
 - Create fixtures for a sample user
-  - Not to worry, the sample user will be removed when the program has finished
+  - The sample user will be removed when the program has finished
 - Use the `ConsumerApiClientService` to
   - start the sample process
-  - retrieve the waiting user task for the sample process when is reached
+  - retrieve the waiting user task for the sample process when it is reached
   - finish the user task with a given payload
   - retrieve and log the process instance result